nesi/puppet-perl/README.markdown

 # Using the `perl::cpan` resource definition
 ============================================

+Install a Perl module from CPAN:

+    perl::cpan{'module::name': ensure => installed}

+Ensure that a Perl module is not installed:

+    perl::cpan{'module::name': ensure => absent}

+## Parameters

+* **ensure**: Ensure that the module is 'installed' or 'absent', defaults to installed.
+* **timeout**: Changes the timeout in seconds for installing the Perl module, some modules can take a quite some time to compile.
+By default it is set to 120 seconds.

 # To do...
 ==========

-* Change the CPAN definition to a case format for handling exceptional packages
+* Change the CPAN definition to a case format for handling exceptional packages, broken package, and obsolete packages.
 * Create some facter scripts for Perl, such as getting version and reporting CPAN mirror

 # Credits